Liberal democratic constitutions with references to socialism: India

 The Constitution of India was amended in 1976 for the 42nd time.
 The Indian National Congress government of Indira Gandhi changed the preamble from "sovereign democratic republic" to "sovereign socialist secular democratic republic" to emphasize the secular nature of the Indian state.

 Nepal

 All the major political forces in Nepal subscribe to one form of socialism and the country's founding document stresses the importance of its socialist nature.
 The two largest Marxist–Leninist parties with powered help from China merged to establish the Nepal Communist Party which could not live long and split within two years of merger.
-The Constitution of Nepal states that "Nepal is an independent, indivisible, sovereign, secular, inclusive democratic, socialism-oriented federal democratic republican state".
+The Nepalese Civil War ended with the 2006 Nepalese revolution.
+On 28 May 2008, a republic under an interim constitution was proclaimed.
+The Constitution of Nepal adopted in 2015 states that "Nepal is an independent, indivisible, sovereign, secular, inclusive democratic, socialism-oriented federal democratic republican state".

 Nicaragua

-The Constitution of Nicaragua stresses the importance of maintaining a socialist system and process of government.
+After the Nicaraguan Revolution, the socialist Sandinistas established the Junta of National Reconstruction in 1979.
+The multiparty elections were held in 1984 and Daniel Ortega became a regular president the next year.
+The Constitution of Nicaragua passed in 1987 stresses the importance of maintaining a socialist system and process of government.
+Ortega and the Sandanistas were defeated in the 1990 election.
+In 1995, the references to socialism were removed.
+In 2006, Ortega returned to power and in 2014, the references to socialism were restored.